BloxBetting/BloxTools/README.md

 Once the extension is installed, it should automatically start working when loading up the BloxGame website.

 That's it!
 Your extension is now set up and ready to use.

+## 📱 Stay Connected 📱

+- **Join our Discord Community**: Connect with other players, get support, or share feedback about the extension!
+Join us on Discord [BloxTools Discord](https://discord.gg/kUZUtp54qy).

+- **Follow us on YouTube**: Stay up to date with tutorials, updates, and new features for the extension, as well as bloxgame content by subscribing to my YouTube channel.
+[BloxBetting Youtube](https://www.youtube.com/@BloxBetting).

+We’d love to hear from you and see how you’re enjoying the extension!
+Don't hesitate to reach out if you have any questions or suggestions.